ruby-rdf/rdf-raptor/README.md

 Installation
 ------------

-The recommended installation method is via RubyGems.
-To install the latest official release, do:
+The recommended installation method is via [RubyGems](http://rubygems.org/).
+To install the latest official release of the `RDF::Raptor` gem, do:

     % [sudo] gem install rdf-raptor

-To install the [Raptor][] command-line tools themselves, look for a "raptor" or "raptor-utils" package in your platform's package management system.
+To install the required [Raptor][] command-line tools themselves, look for a `raptor` or `raptor-utils` package in your platform's package management system.
 Here follow installation instructions for the Mac and the most common Linux and BSD distributions:

     % [sudo] port install raptor             # Mac OS X with MacPorts
     % [sudo] fink install raptor-bin         # Mac OS X with Fink